Home Remedies for Vaginal Itching: 9 Natural Options

 • 1 cup of boiling water

-Place the echinacea roots or leaves in the cup of boiling water.
-Allow to steep for 15 minutes, then strain and drink twice a day.
+Add the echinacea roots or leaves to a cup of boiling water and let it steep for about 15 minutes.
+Then strain and drink up to twice per day.

-This tea should not be consumed by pregnant or breastfeeding women, nor by people with tuberculosis, leukemia, collagen diseases, multiple sclerosis or autoimmune diseases, like rheumatoid arthritis, lupus or psoriasis.
+Echinacea tea should not be used by people who are pregnant or breastfeeding, or by people with tuberculosis, leukemia, collagen diseases, multiple sclerosis, or autoimmune conditions such as rheumatoid arthritis, lupus, or psoriasis.